vivjamba/goals-for-gordon/README.md

 ```
 This will build the entire environment for development (frontend + backend)
 *Note: The `--build` tag atm is only require for when you create new files,
-install new dependances, or alter any Docker related files.
+install new dependencies, or alter any Docker related files.
 Working on making
 this a less frequent requirement;

 ### Running native